KuvaSpace/kuva-data-processing/README.md

 Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

+Also, please follow our [Code of Conduct](CODE_OF_CONDUCT.md) while discussing in the issues and pull requests.

 # Contact information

 For questions or support, please open an issue.
 If you have been given a support contact,